 The goal of the California Democracy program is to advance effective public policy decision making that is reflective of and responsive to all Californians.

 Californians face some of the most complex issues of any society.
-Tackling our challenges on the economy, education, health care, the environment, public safety, infrastructure and more requires effective public policy decision making.
-Yet our governing system is frequently hampered by partisan quagmires, short-term thinking and limited information about the public’s views and needs.
+Tackling our challenges in education, healthcare, the environment, the economy, public safety and other issues requires an effective system of public decision making.
+In a well-functioning democracy:

-- Public programs operate efficiently and are guided by best practices for optimal outcomes.
+- Public programs operate effectively and are guided by best practices for optimal outcomes.

 While we accept unsolicited inquiries from grantseekers, we are able to fund very few of them.
 Learn more about submitting a letter of inquiry.
 Full proposals are accepted by invitation only.